PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-04-12 05:25:37
+Last updated: 2024-04-12 05:26:10
-Random Quote: My name is ASAC Schrader, and you can go f*ck yourself. - Hank Schrader
+Random Quote: Robb Stark won the war on the battlefield and lost it in a bedchamber.  -  Jaime Lannister